lh3/lh3.github.com/_posts/2018-11-12-seqtk-code-walkthrough.md

 request.
 It may dramatically reduce the expensive read() system calls and is mostly the preferred choice.

 fread() is efficient.
-However, it only works with data streams ncoming from [file descriptors][fd].
+However, it only works with data streams coming from [file descriptors][fd], not from a zlib file handler for example.
 More recent programming languages provide generic buffered readers.
 Take Go's [Bufio][go-bufio] as an example.
 It demands a read() like function from the user code, and provides a buffered single-byte reader and an efficient line reader in return.
 The buffered functionalities are